 The typical wrongful death lawsuit may take between 1-2 years to settle.
 However, each case presents a highly unique mixture of circumstances that can affect the settlement timeframe.
 Wrongful death cases do not necessarily take any longer to settle than other types of personal injury cases.
 Some wrongful death cases get settled in a few months while others drag on for years.

-No. The proceeds of any settlement you receive in a wrongful death lawsuit will not be treated a taxable income.
-Under the tax code, payments received as compensation for pain & suffering related to physical injury are not taxable.
+No. The proceeds of any settlement you receive in a wrongful death lawsuit will not be treated as taxable income.
+Under the tax code, payments received as compensation for pain and suffering related to physical injury are not taxable.
 Wrongful death settlements are considered compensation for personal injury and are therefore not treated as income for tax purposes.
 There are certain rare exceptions to this rule.

 Generally speaking, liability insurance does cover wrongful death when it results from negligence as opposed to intentional conduct.
-Liability for wrongful death is covered by auto insurance, homeowner's insurance, and professional malpractice insurance.
+But if a business is responsible for not protecting its customers, that is a potential negligent security lawsuit.
+Liability for wrongful death is covered by auto insurance, homeowner’s insurance, and professional malpractice insurance.
 Business liability policies also provide general coverage for wrongful death.

 A wrongful death claim is a civil lawsuit so the defendant does not go to jail if they lose.
 Many of our law firm’s clients understandably find this frustrating.
 Someone who intentionally or recklessly causes the death of another person can be criminally prosecuted by the state.